willj/kaboom/README.md

 - **rotation** & **shouldRotate** - the current rotation in degrees, and whether your actor should be rotated (see rotation methods, you should probably use those)
 - **killed** & **currentState** - the current state, and whether the actor should be removed
 - **ticksToLive** - if you want the actor to die after a certain period
+- **opacity** - the opacity level between 0 and 1
+- **scaleFactor** - a scale factor to apply to the actor, a scaleFactor of 2 would draw the image at twice the size, 0.5 at half the size

 ### kill()